 2. Who is processing your data?

-FiftyLife is a trading name of BISL Limited who is the data controllers in relation to the data you provide.
-This means that we are the company responsible for deciding how your data is processed.
+FiftyLife is a trading name of BGL Direct Life Limited (BGLDL) , an appointed representative of BISL Limited.
+BGL Direct Life Limited and BISL Limited are the data controllers in relation to the data you provide.
+This means that they are the companies responsible for deciding how your data is processed.